-Your SOMANET servo drive is connected to power supply, motor, position sensor and to a computer
+The servo drive is connected to power supply, motor, position sensor and to a computer.

-OBLAC Drives is installed, running and established a connection to your drive
+OBLAC Drives is installed, running and established a connection to the servo drive.

-All basic configuration parameters of your motor and sensor are copied from their datasheets to your drive configuration
+All basic configuration parameters of the motor and sensor are copied from their datasheets to the drive configuration.

 The position sensor provides plausible data, the commutation offset was found.